Background

 I went for a long walk today to clear my head.
 And I must have looked utterly unhappy because this lady passing me by said: If you don’t smile, I’m going to have to tickle you.
 That made me laugh because it was so out of order.
 We wished each other a happy Friday and walked away.
 So, this hermit crab is going to try hard to crawl out of its shell for a minute or two to post about hanging out with her nieces and one of her excursions to Palm Springs awhile back.

-It was my niece’s birthday yesterday, the one in the white hoodie.
-The third photo is of my two nieces and one of their besties.
+It was my niece’s birthday yesterday, the one in the pink dress.
+The one in the black dress is their bestie.
 She’s more like a sister to them than a friend.
 I have taken them to many outings since their childhood, and we have shared many fun memories together.

 Okay.
 On to Palm Springs…Many people go there to chillax and use the spas.
 I don’t think I have ever done that.
 I’ve been to spas before, just not in Palm Springs.
 My friend and I opted to ride the aerial tram.